Autonomous Knowledge Graph Exploration with Adaptive Breadth-Depth Retrieval: Results

 \subsection{Compute-Performance Trade-offs}

 We next study how retrieval quality scales with the inference-time budget. \Cref{fig:n-agents} shows that performance improves monotonically as compute increases, moving from single-agent settings to parallel multi-agent configurations.
+We also report a single-agent vs.~multi-agent comparison under the same total step budget in Appendix~\ref{app:budget-control}.

 Additional compute helps most on queries that require multi-hop expansion, and yields smaller gains when global lexical search is already sufficient.
 Parallelization yields performance benefits with minimal overhead.
-Increasing the agent count--particularly the transition from one to two agents-- results in substantial gains while only modestly increasing latency.
+Increasing the agent count, particularly the transition from one to two agents, results in substantial gains while only modestly increasing latency.
 Because agents run independently, end-to-end latency is determined by the bottleneck of the slowest agent rather than the cumulative runtime of all agents.

 \retrieverShort provides an interpretable budget-performance landscape.
 Practitioners can fix a latency or compute budget and choose an operating point in \Cref{fig:n-agents} that matches their needs, trading off depth and parallelism to balance quality and cost across graph regimes.